Learn about filing for bankruptcy

 • you are not able to pay your debts.

-Will all of your debt be taken care of?
+Will all of your debt be forgiven?

 How long does bankruptcy last?